MetaMask/metamask-docs/wallet/tutorials/dapp-tutorial.md

 ## Detecting MetaMask

-Detecting the injected provider that browser extension wallets use is straight forward.
-Let's write some code in our component that will let us conditionally render a "Connect MetaMask" button.
+Detecting the injected provider that browser extension wallets use is fairly straightforward.
+Let's write some code to conditionally render a "Connect MetaMask" button in our component.

 Update the `src/App.tsx` as follows: